sws2apps/organized-app/README.md

 # ![Organized-logo-22](https://github.com/ux-git/Organized-app/assets/80993061/4c3b5775-fadb-4252-a4bf-656cafb8286a) Organized: app for everyone in the congregation

-A free tool for Jehovah’s Witnesses congregations, helping with assignments and responsibilities, making things easier, and freeing up time for other important things!
+A free web-app for Jehovah’s Witnesses congregations, helping with assignments and responsibilities, making things easier, and freeing up time for other important things!
 Create schedules, view your upcoming assignments, submit service reports,  generate congregation reports, and much more!
-It's:
+Organized is:

 • Multi-platform
+• Secure
+• Well designed
+• Easy to use
 • Open source
-• Modern design
-• Easy to use.

 ![Organized-no-bg](https://github.com/ux-git/Organized-app/assets/80993061/34623b1b-19e7-45ff-9291-2c567b90eb52)

-## Best features in Organized?
+## Best Organized features
-• Schedules
-• Reports
-• Groups

-## What we are currently working on
-Migrating to Typescript.
-Then:
-• Territories
-• Duties
+• Schedules: Midweek and weekend meetings – automatic data fetch from jw.org with intelligent assignment autofill.
+• Reports: Field service reports for publishers; Attendance and congregation service reports for secretary – instant generation with accurate calculations.
-• etc
+• Upcoming assignments:

-## Who can use Organized?
+## Who Organized is made for?

 The app is available for all congregation members, including elders, ministerial servants, pioneers, publishers, and even midweek meeting students – everyone will see its benefits.
 However, we kindly suggest discussing its use with your body of elders, as local circumstances and directions may vary.

-## What are the real benefits of using the app?
+## Real-world benefits of using the app

 😌 Less stress – Publishers always know when they have assignments, where to find all schedules and events.
 Appointed brothers have so much help with their duties, that they complete their tasks easier, therefore with more joy.